 Here’s the thing with wakeskating, your feet are going to get wet.
 The key to the best wakeskating shoes is having a pair that drain well and therefore dry quickly.

 But, more importantly, you want a combination of comfort, board feel, ankle support and grip.
 You can actually grab that from most normal pairs of skating shoes.
+There’s a ton of quality wakeskating shoes on offer here for stupidly low prices.

 Although there are very few shoes specifically designed for wakeskating, there are some out there that might as well of been, cause’ they’re AWESOME!